IU Residents

 Coverage Period

-Employee coverage will terminate when:
+Your coverage will terminate when:

-• Employment terminates, or
+• your employment terminates, or

 Dependent coverage ends on the date the dependent no longer meets the criteria for dependent eligibility.